 FS 130.
-Building Construction for the Fire Service
+Building Construction for the Fire Service (O)

 This course will enable the student to discuss the components of building construction related to firefighter and life safety.
 The student will gain knowledge of the elements of construction and design of structures that are shown to be key factors when inspecting buildings, preplanning fire operations, and operating at emergencies.
-Credits: 3
+Credits: 3 Note(s) O - This course is offered online.

 FS 135.
-Fire Prevention
+Fire Prevention (O)

 This course will enable the student to identify and comprehend fundamental knowledge relating to the field of fire prevention.
 The student will learn about the history and philosophy of fire prevention; organization and operation of a fire prevention bureau; use and application of codes and standards; plans review; fire inspections; fire and life safety education; and fire investigation.
-Credits: 3
+Credits: 3 Note(s) O - This course is offered online.